 A. H. Lewis, Private.
 The memorial shows the name of A. H, Lewis, who was a Private in the Army.
 He cannot presently be identified.

 Harold Melville Maynard, Radio Officer (Junior), Merchant Navy.
-Harold was the son of Charles and Hilda Grace Maynard, of Carmarthen.
-He served with the Merchant Navy aboard the M.V.
-Silverpalm, a London registered cargo ship.
-On 9 June 1941 Silverpalm went missing in the North Atlantic, after having probably been sunk by a German U-Boat.
-Nothing is known of her fate, as all crew were lost.
+Harold was born in 1924, the son of Charles Maynard and Hilda Grace Maynard (nee Swain), of 4, Heol Spurrell, Carmarthen.
+He enlisted into the Merchant Navy and became a Radio Officer before being posted aboard the London registered cargo ship MV Silverpalm.
+The ship left Calcutta on 17 April 1941 carrying some 9,000 tons of general cargo, bound firstly for Capetown, then Freetown, which it left on 31 May, bound for Glasgow.
+At sometime after 9 June 1941 Silverpalm went missing in the North Atlantic, after having probably been sunk by a German U-Boat, possibly U-371, which reported sinking a merchant vessel on 12 June 1941.
+Nothing is properly known of her fate, as all crew were lost.
 Harold was 17 years old, and is commemorated on the Tower Hill Memorial, London.
-His uncle, Ralph Maynard, was killed in WW1.

 David Lynam Thomas, Trooper, 7945206, Royal Armoured Corps.
-David was the son of Gwilym and Blodwen Thomas, of Llanishen, Cardiff.
-He served with the 26th Hussars, Royal Armoured Corps.
+David was born in Jubbulpore, Bengal in 1922, the son of Gwilym Thomas and Blodwen Thomas (nee Phillips).
+Upon leaving the army his father returned to Wales with the family and settled in Carmarthen, where David was educated.
+He enlisted into the army and was posted to India to join the 26th Hussars, Royal Armoured Corps.
 The regiment was raised at Meerut in June 1941 from a cadre of personnel taken from the 14th/20th King’s Hussars, and was assigned to 2nd Indian Armoured Brigade, equipped with American Stuart and Grant tanks.
 David died at Nira Camp, near Poona, on 3 June 1942, aged 20.
 He is buried in Kirkee War Cemetery, India.
-His links to Carmarthen aren’t clear, but this is the only Trooper D. L. Thomas who fell during the war.
+His father died in Carmarthen in 1936 and his mother moved to Llanishen, Cardiff.

 Horace Samuel Thomas, Lance Corporal, 80466, Straits Settlements Volunteer Force.
-Horace was the son of Mr. and Mrs. John Thomas, of Carmarthen.
-He served with the 4th (Malacca Volunteer Corps) Battalion, Straits Settlement Force, which was a volunteer force, stationed in Malacca.
+Horace was born on 15 June 1916, the son of John Thomas and Mary Thomas, of Brynawellon, Millbank Crescent, Carmarthen.
+He was living in Malacca when war broke out and volunteered to serve with the 4th (Malacca Volunteer Corps) Battalion, Straits Settlement Force, which was a volunteer force, stationed in Malacca.
 Horace was taken POW by the Japanese after the invasion of Singapore in December 1941.
-He was held at Changi Jail until 4 September 1944, when he sailed from Singapore in the Hell Ship Rakuyo Maru, which was crammed with POW’s bound for Japan.
+He was held at Changi Jail until 4 September 1944, when he sailed from Singapore in the Hell Ship Rakuyo Maru, which was crammed with POW’s bound for Japan, to be used for slave labour.
 On 12 September 1944 the ship was torpedoed and sunk by the American Submarine USS Sealion, with the loss of 1,159 POW’s.
-Horace was 27 years old and is commemorated on the Singapore Memorial, Singapore.
+Horace was 27 years old when he lost his life that day and is commemorated on the Singapore Memorial, Singapore.

 William Geoffrey Thomas, Third Radio Officer, Merchant Navy.
-William was the son of Mrs. M. Thomas, of Carmarthen.
-He served with the Merchant Navy aboard the S.S.
-Tunisia, a Swansea registered cargo steamer.
-On 4 August 1941 Tunisia was about 350 miles off Ireland when she was attacked by German aircraft, and sunk.
+William was born in 1922, the son of Mrs. Muriel Thomas, of 2, Guildhall Square, Carmarthen.
+Upon leaving Carmarthen Grammar School he enlisted into the Merchant Navy and after training to become a Radio Officer was posted aboard the Swansea registered cargo steamer SS Tunisia.
+On 4 August 1941 Tunisia was about 350 miles off Ireland, carrying a cargo of manganese ore, when she was bombed by German FW200 aircraft and sank about 350 miles West of Achill Head, Co.
+Mayo, going down with the lives of 36 men.
 William was 19 years old when he died that day, and is commemorated on the Tower Hill Memorial, London.

 Harold Arthur Trumper, Ordinary Seaman, C/JX 259999, Royal Navy.
-Harold was the son of Thomas and Ada Trumper, of Carmarthen.
-He served with the Royal Navy aboard the Flower Class Corvette H.M.S.
-Zinnia.
-On 23 August 1941 Zinnia was escorting Convoy OG-71 when she was hit by a torpedo from the German submarine U-564 and exploded and sunk.
+Harold wwas born in Hereford on 17 April 1914, the son of Thomas Trumper and Ada Trumper (nee Williams).
+By 1925 the family had moved to 42, Parcmaen Street, Carmarthen, where Thomas worked as a coal salesman.
+Harold worked as a clerk prior to enlisting into the Royal Navy and was posted aboard the Flower Class Corvette HMS Zinnia.
+She was built at Smiths Dock Company, South Bank-on-Tees, launched on 28 November 1940 and commissioned on 30 March 1941, her sole purpose being to carry out convoy escort duties, and served in the North Atlantic.
+On 23 August 1941 Zinnia was escorting Convoy OG-71 and was west of Portugal when she was hit by a torpedo from the German submarine U-564, exploded and sank with the loss of some 65 lives.
 Harold was 27 years old when he died that day, and is commemorated on the Chatham Naval Memorial, Kent.

 Lawrence Walters, Warrant Officer, 1316296, Royal Air Force Volunteer Reserve.
-Lawrence was the son of Mrs. Rachel Eunice Jones (nee Walters), and the grandson of William John Walters, of Ffordd, Llangain, Carmarthen.
-He served with 681 Squadron, which had been formed at Dum Dum in India in 1943, flying on coastal defensive work.
+Lawrence was born in 1922, the son of Rachel Eunice Walters, the daughter of William John Walters, of Ffordd, Llangain.
+His mother married Percy Allney Jones, of Carmarthen, in 1926 and later emigrated with him to Australia.
+Lawrence enlisted into the Royal Air Force Volunteer Reserve and after gaining his pilots wings was posted to the Far East to join 681 Squadron, Royal Air Force, which had been formed at Dum Dum in India in 1943, flying on coastal defensive work.
 The Squadron was initially equipped with the Spitfire IV, but was re-equipped with the Mosquito IX in August that year.
-In October they received a batch of brand new Supermarine Spitfire XI’s, and moved to Alipore in May, 1944.
+In October it received a batch of brand new Supermarine Spitfire XI’s, and moved to Alipore in May 1944.
 The Squadron flew missions over the Far East throughout its time at war.
-Little is known of how Lawrence was killed, but he is recorded as having died on 22 February, 1945 aged 23, and is commemorated on the Singapore Memorial.
+Lawrence was tragically drowned during a swimming incident on 22 February 1945.
+The 23-year-old has no known grave, so is commemorated on the Singapore Memorial, Kranji.

 Michael Anthony Jones, Private, 24398540, Army Catering Corps (Attached Welsh Guards).
 Michael was born at Carmarthen on 17 September 1959, and served with the Army Catering Corps, attached to the Welsh Guards.
 He was aboard the troopship RFA Sir Galahad when she was attacked by A4-C Skyhawks of the Argentinian Air Force on 8 June 1982, and was hit by three bombs.
 The resulting explosions and fire killed 48 men, mostly of the Welsh Guards, but also men of other units, including Michael.
 He is commemorated on the Armed Forces Memorial at Alrewas, Staffordshire.